francescomorandi-net/network-lab/README.md

 ## Tools
 - Cisco Packet Tracer
-- Cisco Ios
+- Cisco IOS
 - GitHub

-##  Project Philosofy
+##  Project Philosophy
 This repository is intended to document practical Cisco networking implementations through progressively structured laboratory scenarios.

-Each lab provides a fully configured Cisco Packet Tracer  project togheter whit coincise documentation describing its objective, design, choices ù, verification methods, and key takeways.
-The primary goal is to demostrate practical networking skills by implementing technologies whitin architectures inspired by real-world enterprise design principles.
+Each lab provides a fully configured Cisco Packet Tracer  project together with concise documentation describing its objectives, design choices, verification methods, and key takeaways.
+The primary goal is to demonstrate practical networking skills by implementing technologies within architectures inspired by real-world enterprise design principles.

-As the repository continues to grow, a future development goal is to complement these laboratories whit video walktrhroughs explaining the architectural decisions, configuration process, and networking concepts behind each implementation.
+As the repository continues to grow, a future development goal is to complement these laboratories with video walkthroughs explaining the architectural decisions, configuration process, and networking concepts behind each implementation.